MOIS3Y/nvchad4nix/README.md

 to the module as `config.programs.nvchad.extraConfig` contains `lazy-lock.json` specific plugin versions will be installed.

-That's all I wanted to warn you about.
-If you still need to add NvChad to your configuration, welcome!
+Here's everything you need to know before you start using NvChad with Nix If you still need to add NvChad to your configuration, welcome!